 Days to Harvest: Unknown

-Speaking of mystery, we have to mention Pepper X. There’s not a lot of information to go off, but with the little info that we have, this is a crazy-hot, almost super-human kind of pepper!
+If you haven't heard, Pepper X officially became the hottest pepper in the world in August 2023.
+This is a crazy-hot, almost super-human kind of pepper!
 When comparing this to the reigning Hottest Pepper in the World, Pepper X edges it out by a mere 1,500,000 SHUs – to put this into perspective, this is over 300 times spicier than a jalapeno.
-That is, if the testing is 100% accurate.

-Pepper X is said to have originated in the United States from cultivator Ed Currie, the one behind the Carolina Reaper.
+Pepper X originated in the United States from cultivator Ed Currie, the one behind the Carolina Reaper.
 For the last decade, Currie has worked on crossing multiple peppers to out-do the Reaper.
-Reports have said that Pepper X resembles the look and flavor of the Reaper – bulbous, gritty-looking, and has a sweet pepper taste to it underneath all that heat.
+Pepper X resembles the look and flavor of the Reaper – bulbous, gritty-looking, and has a fruity pepper taste with earthy undertones underneath all that heat.

 Photo courtesy of PepperScale.